OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 We're pleased to announce that Octopus 2021 Q1 is generally available.

-This release brings together two exciting features for Linux fans that allow you to self-host Octopus Server on Linux and run the Tentacle agent on ARM and ARM64 hardware.
+This release brings together two exciting features for Linux users that allow you to self-host Octopus Server on Linux and run the Tentacle agent on ARM and ARM64 hardware.
 Anyone who uses Octopus Deploy will benefit from the new Search and API key features.

 * **[Octopus Server Linux Docker image RTW](blog/2021-03/octopus-release-2021-q1/index.md#octopus-server-linux-docker-image)**.
 Our Linux container is ready for production workloads with full support.
 * **[Tentacle for ARM/ARM64](blog/2021-03/octopus-release-2021-q1/index.md#tentacle-for-arm-arm64)**.
 Octopus Tentacle now supports ARM and ARM64 hardware.